-34. Consider workshopping your draft or finding beta readers
+34. Workshop your draft or find beta readers

 Editor Kate Angelella also suggests finding help from readers at some point in your rewriting journey: “Sometimes writers will want to turn a manuscript over to me the moment they've finished NaNoWriMo.
 To get the most out of your editorial experience, do your second and third pass, and consider beta readers or workshopping before turning the manuscript over to the editor.”

-35. Don't get an editor to work on your first draft
+35. Don't get an editor to work on a first draft

 “When you finish the draft, by all means, enjoy the moment and uncork the champagne," says editor Andrew Lowe, who also suggests taking a break from your project.
 "Put your manuscript aside for a few weeks.
 After that, come back to it and get to work on the rewrite.
 Working with an editor should come after this point.
 It will be a frustrating — and probably costly — experience if you get an editor to work on a first draft.”